bas-amop/PolarRoute-server/README.md

 **Project status**: Under active development.

-A web server to manage requests for meshes and routes generated using the PolarRoute and MeshiPhi libraries, implemented using Django, Celery and Django REST framework.
+A web server to manage requests for meshes and routes generated using the [PolarRoute](https://github.com/antarctica/PolarRoute) and [MeshiPhi](https://github.com/antarctica/MeshiPhi/) libraries, implemented using Django, Celery and Django REST framework.

+It currently takes *vessel* meshes created using MeshiPhi and serves requests for routes, which are calculated using PolarRoute.

 ## Setup/installation